Janne Andersson: UEFA Euro 2020

 Under Andersson, Sweden qualified for its sixth consecutive UEFA European Championship by finishing second behind Spain in UEFA Euro 2020 qualifying Group F. Andersson would then lead Sweden to the top of UEFA Euro 2020 Group E undefeated after a 0–0 draw against Spain, a 1–0 win over Slovakia and a 3–2 win against Poland.
 The last of which included a 90th-minute winner from Viktor Claesson.
 Andersson's side lost in the Round of 16 following a 120th minute extra time-winner from Ukraine.

+Setback since 2021

+The next era of Andersson's Sweden proved to be a failure as Sweden failed to qualify for the 2022 FIFA World Cup held in Qatar, after losing to Poland 2–0 away in the decisive playoff fixture.
+Sweden were also later relegated in the 2022–23 UEFA Nations League B to 2024–25 UEFA Nations League C after a poor showing, notably letting Slovenia to draw 1–1 at home that cost Sweden a place in League B. In UEFA Euro 2024 qualifying, Sweden even suffered greater setbacks after string of defeats to Belgium and Austria proved lethal for Sweden's dream to qualify for the tournament; after Austria beat Azerbaijan 1–0 in Baku, Sweden thus failed to qualify for the UEFA Euro 2024, for the first time since 1996 they would not make it.
+After this failure, Janne Andersson announced he would step down as coach of Sweden, which he did after the final match.

+On 12 April 2025, Andersson announced his retirement from coaching.

 Accolades

 In July 2016, Andersson was named the 47th best manager in the world by football magazine FourFourTwo.
 In November 2018, Andersson was named by FourFourTwo as the 17th best manager in the world.

-At the 2019 Swedish Sports Awards, Andersson was named Coach of the year.
+At the 2019 Swedish Sports Awards, Andersson was named Coach of the Year.

 Personal life

-One of his role models is former Swedish handball coach Bengt Johansson, who is from the same neighbourhood (Söndrum) in Halmstad.
+One of his role models is former Swedish handball coach Bengt Johansson, who is from the same neighbourhood, Söndrum, in Halmstad.
 Johansson served as Andersson's physical education teacher in primary school.